skx/foth/README.md

 ### Final Revision

-The final version, stored beneath [foth/](foth/), is pretty similar to the previous part, however there have been a lot of changes behind the scenes:
+The final version, stored beneath [foth/](foth/), is pretty similar to the previous part from an end-user point of view, however there have been a lot of changes behind the scenes:

-* We've added a large number of test cases, to the extent we have almost 100% coverage.
+* We've added near 100% test-coverage.
-* We use a simple [lexer/](lexer/) to tokenize our input
+* We've added a simple [lexer/](lexer/) to tokenize our input.
   * This was required to allow us to ignore comments, and handle string literals.
-  * Merely splitting on whitespace characters would have left either of those impossible.
+  * Merely splitting input-strings at whitespace characters would have made either of those impossible to handle correctly.
 * The `if` handling has been updated to support an `else`-branch, the general form is now:
   * `$COND IF word1 [ .. wordN ] else alt_word1 [.. altN] then [more_word1 more_word2 ..]`
 * It is now possible to use `if`, `else`, `then`, `do`, and `loop` outside word-definitions.